-I have always been fascinated by the story behind a piece of art.
+People always ask me about the story behind the art.
 The story may be long and winding, following years of creative and personal growth, or it may be short and to the point.
 However, each piece takes on a new depth of meaning when you understand a little bit of the thought, history, process and emotion which formed the birth place of that particular expression.

 These are some of my stories:

 Fired terracotta clay, 12″ We live, so often, blinded by the darkness, both around us and within us.
 The light is there, but our eyes are closed to it.
 Then something happens, and we open our eyes.
 The harsh reality of the light both terrifies us, and calls us forward.
 We are faced with a […]

 When we step into the realm of asking God to speak into and through our art, there is no way of telling where He is going to take us, or take the work which we create.
 “Sparrow” was my own stumbling attempt to respond to the dark reality of Human Trafficking, and the stories I […]